mensbeam/Arsse/docs/en/040_Compatible_Clients.md

 The Arsse does not at this time have any first party clients.
-However, because The Arsse supports other protocols, most clients built for NextCloud News and Tiny Tiny RSS are compatible with The Arsse.
-Below are a few that we personally know of and have tested with The Arsse.
+However, because The Arsse [supports existing protocols](/en/Supported_Protocols), most clients built for these protocols are compatible with The Arsse.
+Below are those that we personally know of and have tested with The Arsse.

 <style>
     .clients thead tr:first-child th {